 In an era of immense technological transformation, the networking industry is on the edge of its seat for promising technologies and network architectures -- like edge computing.

 The term may sound familiar, but what is edge computing, and how does one define it?
 This network architecture brings data processing closer to applications and other data sources -- with "closer" being at the network's edge.
 While edge computing isn't new, the increasing number of IoT devices in networks has brought a heightened focus to the edge, launching the architecture to its current popularity.
-Edge computing benefits include reduced costs and faster response times, yet the architecture can introduce challenges to networks, as well.
+Edge computing benefits include reduced costs and faster response times, yet the architecture can challenges to networks, as well.

 This compilation of expert advice explains what edge computing is, as well as how it differs from the network edge and cloud computing.
-It also answers common questions about the effect of edge computing on networks and IT teams.
+It also answers common questions about the effect edge computing on networks and IT teams.

 What is edge computing and how is it different from the network edge?

 Edge computing architecture is a modernized version of data center and cloud architectures with the enhanced efficiency of having applications and data closer to sources, according to Andrew Froehlich, president of West Gate Networks.
 Edge computing also seeks to eliminate bandwidth and throughput issues caused by the distance between users and applications.

 Edge computing is not the same as the network edge, which is more similar to a town line.
 A network edge is one or more boundaries within a network to divide the enterprise-owned and third-party-operated parts of the network, Froehlich said.
 This distinction enables IT teams to designate control of network equipment.

 Read more about the network edge vs.edge computing.